brookshelley/brookshelley.github.com/about.md

 ---

-# About
+# about
-A noted sapphist, Brook travels often, writes, and speaks about queer issues, tech, and witchcraft.
+a noted sapphist, Brook travels often, writes, and speaks about queer issues, tech, and witchcraft.